grig23/primetime.en/help/digital-rights-management/aaxs-protecting-content/content-setting-up-the-sdk/content-setting-up-the-dev-env.md

 ---
 description: To set up the Adobe® Access™ for use, copy files from the DVD.
 These files include JAR files containing code, certificates, and third-party classes.
 In addition, request a certificate from Adobe Systems Incorporated.
 You will be issued multiple credentials used to protect the integrity of packaged content, licenses, and communication between the client and server.
-seo-description: To set up the Adobe® Access™ for use, copy files from the DVD.
-These files include JAR files containing code, certificates, and third-party classes.
-In addition, request a certificate from Adobe Systems Incorporated.
-You will be issued multiple credentials used to protect the integrity of packaged content, licenses, and communication between the client and server.
-seo-title: Setting up the development environment
 title: Setting up the development environment
-uuid: 1f192783-9c9a-4342-909a-4881248a85ad
 ---

 # Setting up the SDK {#setting-up-the-sdk}